dlang-community/SDLang-D/README.md

 An [SDL (Simple Declarative Language)](http://sdl.ikayzo.org/display/SDL/Language+Guide) library for [D](http://dlang.org).

-SDL is similar to JSON or XML, except it's:
+SDL is similar to JSON, XML or YAML, except it's:
-* Less verbose
+* Less verbose than JSON and XML
 * [Type](http://sdl.ikayzo.org/display/SDL/Language+Guide#LanguageGuide-literals)-aware
+* Easier to learn and read than YAML.

 This is what SDL looks like (some of these examples, and more, are from [the SDL site](http://sdl.ikayzo.org/display/SDL/Language+Guide)):
 ```